26 years, 00 months, 00 days

 He studies her for a moment.

-She is weird.
+She's right - she is weird.
 Very.
 With her monster hair and bucked teeth and already-mastered spells, she's nothing like the young witches he's grown up around.
 But there's something wild and free about her that feels, inexplicably, like that cool breeze she sent drifting through the hallway.

 "No," he says.
 "We aren't strangers anymore."